Designing Data Management and Data Governance Roles

 Key factors that influence the design of data management/governance (DM/DG) roles

 I will discuss seven key factors that influence the DM/DG roles shown in Figure 2.
 If I explain these factors in-depth, this will become a book rather than an article.
 You can find more information in my video presentation on this subject or contact me for one-on-one advice.

 Figure 2.
 Key factors that influence DM/DG role design.

 Let’s take a brief look at each of these factors.

 Figure 3.
 Types of data stewards.

 The idea of data stewardship derives from the concept of data ownership.
 The company, as a whole, owns data.
-Company delegates data-related tasks to different types of data stewards.
-I would like to stress that DAMA makes it quite clear that steward and custodian are synonymous.
-DAMA specifies a data steward as a person or a group of persons that ‘represent the interests of all stakeholders and must take an enterprise perspective to ensure enterprise data is of high quality and can be used effectively’.
+The company delegates data-related tasks to different types of data stewards.
+I want to stress that DAMA clarifies that steward and custodian are synonymous.
+DAMA specifies a data steward as a person or a group of persons that ‘represent the interests of all stakeholders and must take an enterprise perspective to ensure enterprise data is of high quality and can be used effectively.’
 DAMA also specifies different types of data stewards.
-Data stewards can be split into three categories depending on their professional background: business, data management, technical.
+Data stewards can be split into three categories depending on their professional background: business, data management, and technical.
 Using this approach, you may assign these roles to every employee who deals with data.
 Data steward roles can be either formal or virtual.
 Formal means that you create a new functional role within your organizational structure.
 A virtual role can be assigned to the already existing functional roles.

 Structure of data management (DM) capabilities

-In the The “Orange” Model of DM 101 series, I have discussed a set of key data management (DM) capabilities which are data chain, data management framework, data quality, data modeling, information systems architecture.
+In the “Orange” Model of DM 101 series, I have discussed a set of key data management (DM) capabilities: data chain, data management framework, data quality, data modeling, and information systems architecture.
 Four dimensions enable each of these capabilities: processes, roles, data, and tools.

 Figure 4.
 The influence of the DM capability structure on DM/DG roles.